Stationery Lists for 2021

 - the arts (art, drama, dance, music, kapahaka);

-All aspects of our programmes are underpinned by the key competencies of:
+All aspects of our programmes are underpinned by our school values and the key competencies.

 - managing self;